zeekay/handroll/README.md

 import handroll from 'handroll'

 bundle = await handroll.bundle
-  entry: 'src/index.coffee'  # Path to entry module
+  entry: 'src/index.coffee'  # Path to entry module, required

-  # Format to use for generation/write.
-By default Handroll will export ES
+  # Use `format` or `formats` to customize export format.
+Handroll defaults to
-  # modules.
-Multiple formats may be specified using `formats`.
+  # ES module format.
+Multiple formats may be specified using `formats`:
+  #
-  formats: ['es']
+  # formats: ['cjs', 'es']
   format:  'es'

   # Use `dest` to specify where a given format should be written.
 By default